 Under regulations 9.6 and 9.7 information may be exchanged between the ICAEW committees responsible for regulation and discipline.

-10 Regulatory action
+Chapter 10 - Regulatory action

-This section explains how ICAEW may take regulatory action against an accredited legal services firm, including withdrawal of accreditation if necessary.
+This chapter explains how ICAEW may take regulatory action against an accredited probate firm, including withdrawal of accreditation if necessary.

 Regulatory decisions come into effect as set out in regulations 10.9 to 10.11.